oracle/nosql-java-sdk/README.md

 ## Logging

-something about logging at https://oracle.github.io/nosql-java-sdk/oracle/nosql/driver/package-summary.html
+Addional logging can be enabled using a java properties file.
+For full details, see "Logging in the SDK" at https://oracle.github.io/nosql-java-sdk/oracle/nosql/driver/package-summary.html

 ## Quickstart